RubbingMyAxe/ai-npcs/README.md

-# ai-npcs
+# Barotrauma AI NPCs

-Barotrauma AI NPCs
+A Barotrauma mod that connects all of the human NPCs to an AI chat API.